“It made me think about my local community and what I value about it.” Participant

 Connect was a series of mini ‘events’, in which an artist visited a particular location and, together with a local resident, planed and delivered a brief creative activity.
 We have created jesmonite plaques in Laxfield, personalised footpath maps in Clare and bonded images in Risby and more during Connect ‘events’.

 Community We are all limited in how and where we can meet up – and Zoom definitely offers an alternative means to achieve this, even if we find the technology a little daunting.
 So, we devised a series of informal, relaxed Zoom sessions that, whilst focusing on a creative activity such as creative writing or listening to a radio drama, also provided hints and tips on how to enjoy using Zoom.

 To make the connection complete, we have shared images of work produced and people taking part on our blog site Gallery, for everyone to enjoy.

 Make, Do & Friends is for adults (55+) in rural villages and towns in Mid Suffolk and Babergh.

 When & Where is Make, Do & Friends happening?

-Make, Do & Friends is a two-year programme and runs until March 2021.
-Since it began, it has taken place in village halls and community markets, around duck ponds and echoing barns and in county parks and along footpaths.
+Make, Do & Friends is a two-year programme and ran until March 2021.
+It has took place in village halls and community markets, around duck ponds and echoing barns and in county parks and along footpaths.

-Whilst much of our work is delivered via the Make, Do & Friends blog site and can be accessed at any time, we will continue to work hard to find ways of making and nurturing connections with rural communities.
+Our work delivered via the Make, Do & Friends blog site and can be accessed at any time.

 Make, Do & Friends has been supported using public funding by the National Lottery through Arts Council England and also generous funding from Baring Foundation and Suffolk Community Foundation (Suffolk Rural Fund, Realising Ambitions East Fund and Realising Ambitions West Fund)